chris373/pynikki/README.md

 the default configuration looks for posts inside publish, and templates inside myblog/templates The configurations settings are in the config array inside the archive.json file.

-This project comes with some dummy posts and a simple jinja template.
+This project comes with some dummy posts and a simple Jinja2 template.
 To try them out just run it with:
 ```python build.py```

 This will place the generated pages inside myblog/blog/<n>.html